GordonFrohman11/ShowDeathCause/README.md

 3. Launch the game and enjoy!
 To remove you simply need to delete the `ShowDeathCause.dll` file.

 ## Changelog
+### Version 2.0.1
+- Reverted change to remove original death message as this may break other mods that depend on `OnPlayerCharacterDeath`

 ### Version 2.0.0 - Happy almost 100k downloads!
 - The biggest change in this update is that the end game report screen now includes the same information as the death notice
 - Elite/Umbra prefixes are now shown (Thanks WolfgangIsBestWolf for the suggestion!)